Ali al-Rida: Shrine

-Al-Mamun buried al-Rida in Tus next to his father, Harun al-Rashid.
+Al-Mamun buried al-Rida in Tus next to his father, Harun al-Rashid, in the Harun ِal-Rashid Mausoleum.
 Tus was later replaced with a new city, called Mashhad (lit. 'place of martyrdom'), developed around the grave of al-Rida as the holiest site in Iran for the Shia.
-The present shrine dates to the fourteenth century when the Mongol Sultan Muhammad Oljeitu converted to Shi'ism.
-Most of the elaborate decorative work in the present imposing complex dates from Safavid and Qajar times.
-Adjacent to the shrine is the Goharshad Mosque, one of the finest in Iran, named after the wife of the Timurid Shah Rukh and completed in 1394 CE.
-A number of theological colleges have been built around the shrine, the most famous of which is that of Mirza Ja'far Khan.
+The present shrine dates to the fourteenth century, when the Il-khan Öljaitü converted to Twelver Shi'ism.
+Most of the elaborate decorative work in the present imposing complex dates from Safavid and Qajar periods.
+Adjacent to the shrine is the Goharshad Mosque, one of the finest in Iran, named after the wife of the Timurid emperor Shah Rukh and completed in 1394.
+Several theological colleges have been built around the shrine, the most famous of which is that of Mirza Ja'far Khan.

 Rituals

 The traditional ritual of Khutbeh Khani (lit. 'reciting sermon') is held annually on the night of al-Rida's death.
 The ritual, dating back to governor Ali Shah of Khorasan in 1160 AH, involves the servants of the holy site walking from the nearest street to Inqilab yard with candles in their hands.
 There, they stand around the yard and the crowd recites religious sermons and praise God.
 This ritual is also repeated on the night of Ashura.